forTEXT/EvENT_Dataset/README.md

 All annotations are stored in the Annotations_EvENT.json file.
 The annotation data is structured by the annotated texts and the annotators.
-Every text is annotated by two annotators.
+Each text is annotated by two annotators.
 These annotations are the basis for the gold standard annotations.

 ```json